Chart Color Schemes

 Infrastructure

-Cromer has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Cromer has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 12 projects that are expected to impact the area.
-Notable projects include Wakehurst Parkway Improvements (Frenchs Forest to Narrabeen), Cromer Village Green (Proposed Mixed-Use Precinct), Northern Beaches Corridor Capacity: Seaforth To Mona Vale, and Northern Beaches Bus Network Improvements.
+Twelve projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Wakehurst Parkway Improvements from Frenchs Forest to Narrabeen, Cromer Village Green proposed mixed-use precinct, Northern Beaches corridor capacity improvement from Seaforth to Mona Vale, and Northern Beaches bus network improvements.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.